johnbosco35/CBT_quiz/README.md

 To share your quiz app with the world, you need to deploy it on a server that supports single-page applications or the React ecosystem.
 Here are some popular options for deploying your app:

-1. Digital Ocean
+1. cloudflare
 2. Vercel
 3. Netlify
-4. AWS Amplify

 Choose the one that best suits your needs and follow their deployment instructions to make your app accessible to users.

 ### Contact Me

-I hope this documentation helps you get started with the Xeven Quiz App.
-If you have any questions or feedback, please feel free to reach out to me at **[abdul_basit313@outlook.com](mailto:abdul_basit313@outlook.com)**.
+I hope this documentation helps you get started with the johnbosco35 Quiz App.
+If you have any questions or feedback, please feel free to reach out to me at **[okonkwovincent63@gmail.com](okonkwovincent63@gmail.com)**.
 Happy quizzing!